 - Taking advantage of others.

 There’s a broad spectrum, from being occasionally egotistical to full-blown NPD.
 All in all, however, these are not great traits for building a healthy, stable, cooperative marriage.

 Dr. Karyl McBride, a family therapist, wrote the book, literally, on how to divorce a narcissist: Will I Ever Be Free of You?
 How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family.
-In a recent interview with the New York Times, she offered some advice on the topic and issues to be aware of when you divorce a narcissist.
+In an interview with the New York Times, she offered some advice on the topic and issues to be aware of when you divorce a narcissist.